cs-yoges-chauriwar/widget-record-distribution/README.md

 # Overview

 The Record Distribution widget provides the ability to visualise records or items based on a specified grouping.
-For example, viewing the distribution of assets distribution by purdue levels, or the distribution of alerts by type, severity, etc.
+For example, viewing the distribution of assets by purdue levels, or the distribution of alerts by type, severity, etc.

 ## Next Steps